 Section 2: HOW do you imagine your experiment would work?
-What components and or technologies might you need to make it run?
+What components and/or technologies might you need to make it run?

-Note: Check out the NASA TechRise Plan Your Experiment Slide Deck (Balloon) and the Explore Components Design Worksheet (Balloon) for inspiration.
-Keep in mind that it is okay if you don't know how to use these components.
+Note: Check out the NASA TechRise Plan Your Experiment Slide Deck (High-Altitude Balloon) and the Explore Components Design Worksheet (High-Altitude Balloon) for inspiration.
+Keep in mind that it is okay if you don't know how to use the components in this resource.
 You can think about the kinds of things these components do and how they could help you investigate your hypothesis.